Anteru/liara/docs/source/quickstart.rst

 The quickstart produces a bunch of folders and files:

 * ``content`` holds the content, which for the quickstart sample consists of a few blog posts.
-See :doc:`content` for more details on how to structure the content.
+See :doc:`content/content` for more details on how to structure the content.
 * ``templates`` holds the template files.
 The quickstart sample uses `Jinja2 <https://jinja.palletsprojects.com>`_ for its templates, but you can select the template engine using the command line to use `Mako <https://www.makotemplates.org/>`_ instead. ``default.yaml`` in that folder contains the default routes for the templates.
-See :doc:`templates` for more information on how to use templates.
+See :doc:`publish/templates` for more information on how to use templates.
 * ``generators`` contains a sample generator to create new blog posts.
-See :doc:`generators` for more information.
+See :doc:`content/generators` for more information.
 * A few :ref:`configuration files <configuration>`.